 You can call us on +265(0)882858089 or +265(0)994685934 for your booking,

 When booking, please let us know

-Your booking is confirmed after you have paid a deposit and received a confirmation mail!
+Your booking is confirmed after you have received a confirmation mail!